is a series of Hidden Object Games

 - Everything's Sparkly with Jewelry: Some of the puzzles and scenes, particularly in Dreamless Castle, feature gemstones quite prominently.

 - Evil Sorcerer: Dreadmyre.
 His attack on the human kingdom when Sophia was a child is what prompted the humans to leave the magical realm.
-Turns out he's an evil spirit who killed and possessed the human kingdom's court wizard, Thomas Dreadmyre.
+Turns out he's an evil spirit who killed and possessed the human kingdom's court wizard, whose name was Thomas Dreadmyre.
 The ghost of the real Thomas appears to Sophia and reveals the way to defeat Dreadmyre.

 - Fairy Companion: Mira is assigned by the Fairy Queen to guide Sophia through Dreamless Castle and Moonfell Wood.
 Ran the fairy owl then takes her place in subsequent games.